 The roadways of Arunachal Pradesh are well-connected to the neighbouring cities in and around it and to reach here, there are frequent buses, cabs, and taxis run by public transport.

 By Rail.
 The nearest railway station to Tawang is Rangapara Railway Station in Thakurbari, Assam.
-It is at a distance of 383 kilometers from Tawang, Arunachal Pradesh.
+It is at a distance of 383 kilometres from Tawang, Arunachal Pradesh.
 There is only one train named Arunachal Exp that connects Delhi to Rangapara, hence you will have to reach the Indian capital first if you are thinking of visiting Tawang by railways.

 Once you reach the station, you will require to take a bus or taxi to reach the town which will take another 10 hours.